intel-retail/automated-vending/docs_src/phases/phase1.md

 ## Overview

-This document aims to help provide a simple introduction to how we interact with the various microservices in the Automated Checkout reference design, as well as demonstrating how EdgeX command API's are leveraged.
+This document aims to help provide a simple introduction to how we interact with the various microservices in the Automated Checkout reference implementation, as well as demonstrating how EdgeX command API's are leveraged.

 The steps in this guide show how to simulate the automated checkout workflow using [`curl`](https://github.com/curl/curl) REST API calls.
 It is a step-by-step walkthrough with specific commands to run on the command line.